 Below, #1 is wrong (Left and bottom edges touching the viewfinder’s edge), #2 is good.
 Note that #3 is also correct, but here the camera is held too far away from the photo, and will result in lower resolution scan.

-If your scans are coming out skewed or distorted, it’s possible you didn’t hold the camera centered above the photos and level with them.
-Pic Scanner has built-in automatic perspective correction, but it’s always a good idea to avoid holding the camera off-center or at an angle to the photos.
+If scans are skewed or distorted, you need to hold the camera centered above the photos and level with them.
+Pic Scanner has built-in automatic perspective correction, but try to avoid holding the camera off-center or at an angle to the photos.
 In the illustration below, the photo on the left doesn’t look rectangular because the camera is tilted.
 Usually our apps will correct for this, but in some cases you may end up with distorted or wrongly cropped results.

 Long and narrow photos